southworkscom/AI/samples/csharp/skill/SkillSample.FunctionalTests/README.md

 Last but not least, as the `Azure Subscription` is related to the container where the resources are created, it should be replaced with your Agent pool.

+> **Note**: system.debug, BuildPlatform and BuildConfiguration variables should be configured checking the "Let users override this value when running this pipeline" option.

 ## Steps contained in the YAML
 1. Prepare: Clean up resources